 Is there a rule for punctuation after email greetings?

 Yes.
 Most business emails use commas.
-Use cologne only for extremely formal documents.
+Use colons only for extremely formal documents.
 Consistency is more important than strict rules.
+In American English, commas are standard after greetings (e.g., "Hi Sarah,"), while British English sometimes uses no punctuation at all.
+For grammar guidelines, refer to APA Style or other professional writing resources.

 Conclusion: Start Every Valuable Conversation with the Right Salutation

-Email salutations are not just habits they are deliberate choices that shape how your message is received.
+Email salutations are not just habits—they are deliberate choices that shape how your message is received.
 The right greeting builds trust, sets the tone, and increases the chances of your email being opened and answered.
 Whether you are writing to a client, recruiter, customer, or team member, choosing a suitable salutation shows respect and professionalism.
-When in doubt, a simple “Hi [First Name]” works well in most modern business situations.
+When in doubt, a simple "Hi [First Name]" works well in most modern business situations, balancing professionalism with approachability.